-Figure \ref{fig:icarl} reports the curve of $\log \E_{\theta_0}^{(\infty)}(T)$ as the contamination ratio $\epsilon$ varies from $0.02$ to $0.2$ with stepsize $0.02$.
-It is clear from the figure that all curves decrease with the increasing of contaminations, meaning that all schemes will raise false alarm more frequently when there are more outliers.
-However, the curves for the CUSUM or likelihood-ratio based methods decreased very quickly, whereas our proposed $L_{\alpha}$-CUSUM statistics-based method with $\alpha_{oracle} = 0.21$ and $\alpha_{opt}=0.51$ decrease rather slowly.
-This suggests that our proposed scheme is more robust in the sense of keeping $\log \E_{\theta_0}^{(\infty)}(T)$ more stable with a small departure from the assumed model.
-Moreover, note the curve for $\alpha_{opt}=0.51$ decreases slower than the curve for $\alpha_{oracle}=0.21,$ which implies the performance of $\alpha_{opt}$ is better than $\alpha_{oracle}$ in term of keeping the false alarm constraint stable to the contaminations.
+Figure \ref{fig:icarl} reports the curve of $\log \E_{h_{0}}^{(\infty)}(T)$ as the contamination ratio $\epsilon$ varies from $0.02$ to $0.2$ with stepsize $0.02$.
+Clearly, all curves decrease with the increasing of contaminations, meaning that all schemes will raise false alarm more frequently when there are more outliers.
+However, the curves for the CUSUM or likelihood-ratio based methods decreased very quickly, whereas our proposed $L_{\alpha}$-CUSUM statistics-based method with $\alpha_{opt}=0.51$ decreases rather slowly.
+This suggests that our proposed scheme is more robust in the sense of keeping the designed ARL more stable with a small departure from the assumed model.